-4.2: Individual endoscopists are given feedback on their procedure KPIs at least two times per year.
+4.1: Individual endoscopists are given feedback on their procedure key performance indicators (KPIs) at least twice per year.

 This includes all endoscopists who are working in the service and should include locums who are employed on contracts.
 New locums are expected to provide their KPI data and be observed scoping.

 JAG would expect that any new endoscopist is assessed at least once to assess competence and familiarise with equipment etc.